syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/data-binding/DynamicObject-binding.md

 DynamicObject can be bound to datagrid by assigning to the DataSource property.
 Grid can also perform all kind of supported data operations and editing in DynamicObject.

-N> The GetDynamicMemberNames method of DynamicObject class must be overridden and return the property names to perform data operation and editing while using DynamicObject.
+N> The [`GetDynamicMemberNames`](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject.getdynamicmembernames?view=netcore-3.1) method of DynamicObject class must be overridden and return the property names to perform data operation and editing while using DynamicObject.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/data-binding/dynamicObject/tagHelper %}
+{% include code-snippet/grid/data-binding/dynamicObject-Binding/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="dynamicObject.cs" %}
-{% include code-snippet/grid/data-binding/dynamicObject/dynamicObject.cs %}
+{% include code-snippet/grid/data-binding/dynamicObject-Binding/dynamicObject.cs %}
 {% endhighlight %}
 {% endtabs %}